 Like Singapore Suites Class, this also made the top 10 list for using American Express Membership Rewards points.
 But, seriously, how could we not include it on our Chase list?

 The ability to book a round-trip ANA first class award for 110,000 Flying Club miles from the west coast and 120,000 miles from the east coast/central U.S. is just too good to pass up.
+You can start from Europe, or end in Europe as well.

 Beyond the great points redemption rate, ANA first class truly is a fantastic experience, and you’d totally be excused for thinking you’re in first class with “The Room”, ANA’s stunning new business class.
+It’s under 100,000 points round trip, which makes for even better value!

 If you’re going to visit the most Michelin-starred city in the world — you might as well fly there in style while sipping Krug champagne.
 Of course, you should also make sure to try the Hibiki 21-year-old Japanese whiskey on your flight that often retails for $500, if it’s on offer.
 This is not the time to order your whiskey and coke.